seanjmcm/VDetect/writeup_SMcM.md

 * 2.0
 * 2.25

+In order to optimize the classifier, I zoomed in on particular sections of the image window relating to the seven scales.

-Including all the scales increases dramatically the likelihood of a vehicle discovery.
+Including all the scales increased dramatically the likelihood of a vehicle discovery.

 As you can see in the previous image, there were considerable false flags.
 In order to mitigate this, I used the add_heat function developed in the module.